Extraction of petroleum

-Petroleum is a fossil fuel that can be drawn from beneath the earth's surface.
+Petroleum is a fossil fuel that can be drawn from beneath the Earth's surface.
 Reservoirs of petroleum are formed through the mixture of plants, algae, and sediments in shallow seas under high pressure.
 Petroleum is mostly recovered from oil drilling.
 Seismic surveys and other methods are used to locate oil reservoirs.
 Oil rigs and oil platforms are used to drill long holes into the earth to create an oil well and extract petroleum.
 After extraction, oil is refined to make gasoline and other products such as tires and refrigerators.
-Extraction of petroleum can be dangerous and have led to oil spills.
+Extraction of petroleum can be dangerous and has led to oil spills.

 Locating the oil field

 Geologists and geophysicists use seismic surveys to search for geological structures that may form oil reservoirs.
 The "classic" method includes making an underground explosion nearby and observing the seismic response, which provides information about the geological structures underground.
 However, "passive" methods that extract information from naturally occurring seismic waves are also used.

 Other instruments such as gravimeters and magnetometers are also used in the search for petroleum.
 Extracting crude oil normally starts with drilling wells into an underground reservoir.
 When an oil well has been tapped, a geologist (known on the rig as the "mudlogger") will note its presence.